localstack/docs/content/en/user-guide/aws/logs/index.md

 CloudWatch Logs is available in the Community version.
 However, some specific features are only available in Pro.

 ## Subscription Filters
 Subscription filters can be used to forward logs to certain services, e.g. Kinesis, Lambda, and Kinesis Data Firehose.
-You can read upon details in the [offical AWS docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html).
+You can read upon details in the [official AWS docs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html).

 ### Subscription Filters with Kinesis Example
 In the following we setup a little example on how to use subscription filters with kinesis.